Wellington, Kansas: Education

 The community is served by Wellington USD 353 public school district.

 Media

 Wellington is also home to the Wellington Daily News.

 Transportation

 The Chicago, Rock Island and Pacific Railroad formerly provided passenger rail service to Wellington on their mainline from Minneapolis to Houston until at least 1961.
 As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.

+As for rail freight, the BNSF Railway, Union Pacific Railway, and the Land Rush Rail Corporation (previously the Blackwell Northern Gateway Railroad), all have rail connections at or around Wellington.

+Wellington is served by U.S. Route 81 and U.S. Route 160, and is just west of Interstate 35.

+Wellington Municipal Airport is just north of town.